Sartell High School

 Sartell High School is a public high school in Sartell, Minnesota, United States.

+The original high school was constructed in 1969 and was the middle school prior to the 2020-2021 school year.
+It is now Riverview Intermediate School.

 The old high school was constructed in 1993 and was remodeled to become the new Sartell Middle School.
 The new Sartell High School opened to the public fall of 2019.